 abstract

-• This study explores the biophysical potential and economic attractiveness of black spruce (Picea mariana) regeneration in eastern Canada under future climate changes.
-It integrates process-based ecosystem model simulated forest productivities from three major global climate models (GCMs), growth and yield formulations specific to black spruce and economic analyses to determine the overall investment value of black spruce, both including and excluding carbon sequestration benefits.
-Net present value (NPV) was estimated to represent the financial attractiveness of long-rotation forest plantations through time.
-It was assumed that stands would not be harvested at volumes less than 80 m3 ha-1.
-The price of stumpage was set to $20 m-3, stand establishment cost was set to $500 ha-1, and the discount rate was considered at 4%, with sensitivity analyses conducted around these assumptions.
-The growth and yield of black spruce was simulated for an extreme future climate scenario – IPCC-RCP 8.5.
-The results suggested a general North-South gradient in forest productivity where gross merchantable wood volumes increased with decreasing latitudes.
-This pattern was also observed in NPVs, with higher values projected for the southern portion of the study area.
-Based on the base economic assumptions and sensitivity analyses, study results suggested that black spruce plantations are not economically attractive, unless carbon sequestration benefits of at least $5 ton-1 CO2 are realized.
-Further sensitivity analyses showed that discount rate plays a significant role in determining the optimal harvest age and value.
-Furthermore, the optimal harvest rotation age increases with increasing carbon price by approximately 9 to 18 years.
+• We explore the biophysical potential and economic attractiveness of black spruce (Picea mariana) regeneration in eastern Canada under the high greenhouse gas emission scenario (RCP 8.5) of the Intergovernmental Panel on Climate Change (IPCC).
+The study integrates net primary productivity and net ecosystem productivity estimates from three major global climate models (GCMs), growth and yield equations specific to black spruce, and economic analyses to determine spatially varying investment values of black spruce regeneration—both including and excluding carbon sequestration benefits.
+Net present value (NPV) was used to represent financial attractiveness.
+It was assumed that stands would not be harvested at volumes less than 80 m3·ha−1.
+A baseline case with the stumpage price set to $20 m−3, stand establishment cost $500 ha−1, and the discount rate 4%, was used with wide-ranging sensitivity analyses conducted around these assumptions.
+These values represent the wide range of choices and outcomes possible with black spruce regeneration investments.
+The results indicated a latitudinal gradient in economic attractiveness, with higher forest productivity and NPVs in the southern portion of the study area; however, black spruce regeneration was not economically attractive unless regeneration costs were very low (representing something closer to a natural regeneration type scenario) and/or carbon sequestration benefits of at least $5 ton−1 CO2 were realized.
+In general, the optimal harvest rotation age increased with increasing carbon price by approximately 9 to 18 years.
+Results of this study highlight the importance of future price and yield expectations and establishment costs in evaluating forest investments.

 publication date